-The 2017 audit report is attached hereto as Exhibit D.
+The 2018 Audit is attached as Exhibit D.

 10. Notice of any uncured events of default by the District, which continue beyond a ninety (90) day period, under any Debt instrument:

 There are no uncured events of default by the District, which continue beyond a ninety (90) day period, under any Debt instrument.